This post may contain affiliate links. When you buy through links on our site, we may earn an affiliate commission (no added cost for you).

 Whether you lean to taking the risk of deflecting the wind or bullet dropping, you can enjoy the excellent performance and flexibility of these two cartridges.

-In terms of energy, speed, and drop, there is hardly anything that can beat 270 Winchester in this field.
+In terms of energy, speed, and drop, there is hardly anything that can beat 270 Winchester.

 However, when it comes to wind deflection, recoil, velocity, and compact sizes of rifles for shorter actions, 6.5 Creedmoor is the king.